& IMAGING SYSTEMS

 - The high-resolution solar physics network, SOLARNET

-Winlight supplies complete spectrographs, as well as collimators and lenses.
+Winlight Systems supplies complete spectrographs, as well as collimators and lenses.
 Applying customer specifications or operating within a consortium as partner, we bring to the table our proven expertise to design and build complete spectrograph systems (except science detectors and associated cryostats).
 These instruments are assembled and checked across the instrument’s entire field of view and bandwidth to ensure PSF quality and spectral dispersion characteristics.

 Drawing on our long experience, we know how to produce spectrographs in volume and under tight deadlines, while also ensuring flawless quality.
 Our latest achievements include multi-spectrograph instruments already built or under construction for MUSE (Multi Unit Spectroscopic Explorer – 24 spectrographs), PFS (Prime Focus Spectrograph – with four spectrographs), and DESI (Dark Energy Spectroscopic Instrument – 10 spectrographs).